pivotal-cf/om/README.md

 ![enhancing your calm](http://i.giphy.com/3o7qDQ5iw1oXyDeJAk.gif)

 `om` is a tool that helps you configure and deploy tiles to Ops-Manager.
-Currently being maintained by the PCF Platform Automation team, with engineering support and review from PCF Release Engineering.
+Currently being maintained by the Developer and Application Platform (DAP) Tanzu Application Service (TAS) Platform Provider Experience (PPE) team.
-The (private) backlog for Platform Automation is [here](https://www.pivotaltracker.com/n/projects/1472134).

 ## Documentation